-The Institute for School Partnership is Washington University in St. Louis’ signature effort to strategically improve teaching and learning within the K-12 education community.
-Through ISP, local schools are connected with a world-class research university, teachers are inspired with new knowledge, and teachers and students are empowered with the best resources.
+Through a broad spectrum of programs, we seek to improve equity and access to high quality teaching and learning opportunities in the St. Louis area.
+Through the ISP, local schools are connected with a world-class research university, educators are inspired with new knowledge and teachers and students are empowered with the best resources.

 We aid schools by providing excellent professional development opportunities for teachers; developing innovative science curricula; coordinating classroom visits and fostering networking opportunities between WashU faculty and schools.

 - Create, develop and sustain impactful partnerships that advance the university and community efforts toward college access and diversity.